 It’s frightening to observe a large number of companies within each vertical sub-consciously follow the TOP DOG of the industry.
 We call them ME-TOOs or COPY-PASTERs.

-Often what happens that a startup follows a winning recipe of a TOP DOG and of course they hit a relative success.
-Then they get busy forever milking it till they hit a dead end.
+Most startup company follows a winning recipe of a TOP DOG and they hit a relative success.
+And they get busy forever milking it that they hit the dead end.

 Often having a vision/mission workshop sounds scary, fuzzy and confusing to the founders and executives.
 We cannot emphasize enough how important it is.